danwing/signaling-use-cases/draft-rwbr-tsvwg-signaling-use-cases.md

 Solution:

-1. Client-to-network signaling can solve this by identifying and signaling the flow's priority appropriately for ISP to handle the packets accordingly.
+1. Client-to-network signaling can enhance the user experience by identifying and signaling the flow's priority appropriately for the ISP to handle the packets accordingly.

 ### Mixed Traffic